eero-lehtinen/oklch-color-picker.nvim/README.md

     priority = 175,
     -- Make foreground and virtual colors visible when they are close the the editor background emphasis = {
-      -- Distance (0..1) to the background color where emphasis activates (first number for dark themes, second for light ones). threshold = { 0.1, 0.17 },
+      -- Distance (0..1) to the background color where emphasis activates (first item for dark themes, second for light ones). threshold = { 0.1, 0.17 },
       -- How much (0..255) to offset the background of emphasized colors (first item for dark colors, second for light ones). amount = { 45, -80 },